 Josh jumps off the others' heads enough times and high enough to reach a screw that needs to be spun.

 In the final battle with Bowser, they do have to do the fight three times due to deaths, but there are a couple moments in there.
-For example, Chugga is always the one to hit the first switch note first by running under Bowser, then using the Propellor Suit to get over him, and then just toasting him with fireballs, which kind of makes sense considering he's Mario.
-There's also Josh grabbing the final Star Coin during the third run (it was Jon the other times), and lastly Jon running through most of the final portion, only for Chugga to appear and get his bubble popped, then miss hitting the switch by a split-second.
+For example, Emile is always the one to hit the first switch note (first by running under Bowser, then using the Propeller Suit to get over him, and then just toasting him with fireballs), which kind of makes sense considering he's Mario.
+There's also Josh grabbing the final Star Coin during the third run (it was Jon the other times), and lastly Jon running through most of the final portion, only for Emile to appear and get his bubble popped, then miss hitting the switch by a split-second.

 Throughout World 8 in general, despite knowing next to nothing about this place, guess who seems to be the one to carry the group through?
 TIM.